Reporter Genes: Illuminating Gene Expression

 Fluorescent Reporter Genes

-Green fluorescent protein (GFP), red fluorescent protein (RFP) and yellow fluorescent protein (YFP) are favored as reporter genes due to their capacity to emit fluorescence upon excitement.
-The green fluorescent protein (GFP) was discovered in the 1960s and is one of the most widely used reporters.
-Fluorescent reporters have progressed significantly since their discovery.
-Scientists continue to modify their attributes such as fluorescence intensity, promoter sequences to modulate expression, gene length to help with cell trafficking and emission spectrums to expand color variety.
-Some newer fluorescent gene reporter constructs include tdTomato, eGFP (enhanced GFP) and mCherry.
+GFP, red fluorescent protein (RFP) and yellow fluorescent protein (YFP) are favored as reporter genes due to their capacity to emit fluorescence upon excitation.
+Since its discovery in the 1960s, scientists have continued to modify its attributes, such as fluorescence intensity, promoter sequences to control expression, gene length to help with cell trafficking and emission spectra to expand color options—constructs include tdTomato, eGFP (enhanced GFP) and mCherry.

 Luciferase Reporter Gene Systems